Brightenings AnD Polarity Inversion Tracking (BADPIT) method for studying solar active region evolution before major

-This second threshold is globally defined, meaning it is not pixel-based.
-It is spatially and temporally invariant for a given AR throughout the observation interval and is based on the histogram of the intensities of the AR over the entire period.
-We compared the observed density distribution of the intensity histogram with other distributions frequently considered in similar studies, such as the lognormal or exponentially modified Gaussian \citep[see ][]{dos_santos_multichannel_2021}.
-However, the distribution appears to better follow a power-law ($y=ax^{-\alpha}$; see Figs.~\ref{fit 13186} and \ref{fit 11429}).
+This threshold is globally defined, meaning it is not pixel-based.
+It is spatially and temporally invariant for a given AR throughout the observation interval and is based on the intensity histogram of the AR over the entire period.

-A clear difference in the power-law index, $\alpha$, already provides qualitative information about the ARs: the non-flaring AR exhibits a steeper, “softer” distribution with a large absolute $\alpha$ value, while the flaring AR shows a flatter, “harder” one with a smaller absolute $\alpha$ value.
-This implies that intense, persistent emission occurs more frequently in the flaring AR, whereas the non-flaring AR is dominated by weaker emission patterns.

-Our aim here is to use a power-law fit as a tool to define a threshold for “strong” brightenings.
-To achieve this, we set the threshold at the intensity where the histogram of the data begins to deviate from the fitted distribution at high intensities.
-We identify two configurations in the residuals, as shown in Figure~\ref{fig:fitting}, that serve as qualitative criteria for defining deviation values: a significantly increased spread in the intensity distribution (Fig.~\ref{fit 13186} and a high-intensity frequency rollover (Fig.~\ref{fit 11429})).
-With this method, we identify brightenings that are significantly stronger than the background small-scale activity in the AR and depart from an otherwise self-similar intensity distribution, represented by a power-law. \end{itemize}
+Our aim here is to use a power law fit as a tool to define a threshold for “strong” brightenings.
+To achieve this, we set the threshold at the intensity where the histogram begins to deviate from the fitted distribution at high intensities.
+We identify two configurations in the residuals, as shown in Figure~\ref{fig:fitting}, that serve as qualitative criteria for defining deviation values: a significantly increased spread in the intensity distribution (Fig.~\ref{fit 13186}) and a high-intensity frequency rollover (Fig.~\ref{fit 11429}).
+This method allows us to identify brightenings that are substantially stronger than the background small-scale activity within the AR and that depart from an otherwise self-similar intensity distribution, represented by a power law.